Michi4/SpaceRunner/README.md

 # SpaceRunner
-A Platformer based on canvas with JS.
+A Platformer based on JavaScript using Canvas.